-Named for the Missouri River, an Indian name meaning "muddy waters."
+Named for the Missouri River, a Native American name meaning "muddy waters."

-The Confederate ironclad ram Missouri, launched at Shreveport, La., 14 April 1863, was commanded by Lt.
-J. H. Carter, CSN, and transported troops and served on mining details between Alexandria and Shreveport, above the Red River obstructions.
+The Confederate ironclad ram Missouri, launched at Shreveport, La., on 14 April 1863, was commanded by Lt.
+Jonathan H. Carter, CSN, and transported troops and served on mining details between Alexandria and Shreveport, above the Red River obstructions.

 Updated and corrected, Robert J. Cressman

 24 March 2023